fdspoto/ADM-2018-Group-24-HW3/README.md

 For the analysis, we used the data of the [Airbnb Property Data from Texas](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas), which contains the information of 18259 accomodations available in Texas.

 ### Description of the project
-In this repository you will find the Jupyter file named """"" that contains all the work done for the achievement of the final result.
+In this repository you will find the Jupyter file named "Homework_3.ipynb" that contains all the work done in light of the achievement of the final result.
 Concretely:

-  - The creation and visualization of the following files """"""", """""", """"", and its corresponding explanation.
+  - The creation and visualization of the following files "Dict", """""", """"", and its corresponding explanation.

   - The implementation of """"""", """"""" and the definition of the scoring functions.